04 Aug 2020 • 10 min read

 In other words, CAPTCHA serves to authorize access to humans only.
 2FA serves to authorize access to a particular person who possesses all the necessary information to confirm their identity.
 Having all the necessary information for identity confirmation doesn’t always exclude being a bot.

 Malicious bots make 27.7% of all internet traffic in 2021.
-It is the third year of continuous increase in bad bot traffic.
-And among all the bad bot traffic, advanced bots are also on the rise. lt increased from 16.7% in 2020 to 25.9 % of all bad bot traffic in 2021.
+It is the third year of a continuous increase in bad bot traffic.
+And among all the bad bot traffic, advanced bots are also on the rise. lt increased from 16.7% in 2020 to 25.9% of all bad bot traffic in 2021.

 Hayley Hong